LindaNab/me_neo_motivatingexample/README.md

 # The me_neo_motivatingexample repository

 ## Version 0.1.0
-This repository contains the code and simulation output of the motivating example accompanying the manuscript 'Internal validation data sampling strategies for exposure measurement error correction:  a study of visceral adipose tissue measurements replaced by waist circumference measurements' by Linda Nab et al.
+This repository contains the code and simulation output of the motivating example accompanying the manuscript 'Internal validation data sampling strategies for exposure measurement error correction: a study of visceral adipose tissue measures replaced by waist circumference measures' by Linda Nab et al.

 ## Usage
 The raw data is saved in the directory [./data/raw](./data/raw).
 The raw data is processed and saved in [./data/processed](./data/processed).
 The data is processed using the script [./rcode/dataconfig/process_data.R](./rcode/dataconfig/process_data.R).
 These data sets are not available on the public repository, but instead, a fake processed data set is created and can be found in: [./data/processed/ldrp_fake.Rds](./data/processed/ldrp_fake.Rds).